 We all know the benefits of omega-3s and healthy fats.
 The body needs fat, folks, so looking to flaxseed meal as a source just makes sense.
 The ALA fatty acids contained in flaxseeds fight cholesterol build-up and are heart-healthy.
 Lower cholesterol easily with flaxseed meal.
 One tablespoon (7 grams) has only 37 calories so if you are on a specific eating regimen, supplementing your recipes with flaxseed meal won’t cause an issue at all.

 If you worry about whether you are getting all of the nutrients you need, look to flaxseed meal to boost your intake.
 The list of vitamins, minerals, and nutrients is lengthy but includes vitamins A, B1 and B12, calcium, magnesium, potassium, and iron.
 But where they really stand out is the omega-3 content, as mentioned before.
 And the fiber in flaxseed meal is highly beneficial.
 Not to mention antioxidants like phenols.

 10. FLAXSEED MEAL IS EASILY INCORPORATED INTO YOUR DIET

 Any time extra nutrition can be added to your diet is a win-win situation.
+And with benefits against heart disease, breast cancer, constipation and so much more, why not incorporate flaxseed meal into your diet?
 It’s easy to find in the stores and not a problem to keep on hand.
 You can grind your own, or buy it pre-ground.
 Remember, whole flaxseeds are not digested easily, so skip taking them that way.